Ardakilic/backmeup/README.md

   curl https://raw.githubusercontent.com/Ardakilic/backmeup/master/backmeup.sh -O backmeup.sh
   ```
 * Now, edit the configuration values as stated [here](#configuration-values)
-* Make the file executable and only accessible by root:
+* Make the file executable and only accessible by your root user and group (or the user you'd like the script to run):

   ```
   chown root:root backmeup.sh
-  chmod 700 backmeup.sh
+  chmod +x backmeup.sh
   ```

 Usage